DaleBingham/microservices-synchronous/README.md

 # microservices-synchronous
-An example of microservices calling to get a process done synchronously using several programming languages
+An example of microservices calling to get a process done synchronously using several programming languages and database engines.
+We have the following
+APIs within this project:
+* people API for CRUD on people
+* client API for CRUD on clients
+* inventory API for CRUD on inventory (coming)
+* sale API for CRUD on sales (coming)
+* reporting API for read-only access on data from the above with eventual consistency (coming)

 ## Setup